Javed Ashraf Qazi

-Lieutenant General Javed Ashraf Qazi (جاوید اشرف قاضی), HI(M), SBt, (born 4 September 1941) is a Pakistani general and politician who is currently a Senator in the Parliament of Pakistan.
-During his army career, Qazi headed the ISI from 1993 to 1995 and Military Intelligence from 1990 to 1991.
-During his political career, he served as a cabinet minister under President-General Pervez Musharraf, first as Communications Minister (2000–2002) and then as Education Minister (2004–2007).
+Javed Ashraf Qazi (جاوید اشرف قاضی), HI(M), SBt, (born 4 September 1941) is a Pakistani military officer and politician who served as a member of the senator during Pervez Musharraf administration.
+He also served as a cabinet minister, first as Communications Minister (2000–2002) and then as Education Minister (2004–2007).
+Previously, during his army career, Qazi headed the ISI from 1993 to 1995 and Military Intelligence from 1990 to 1991.

 Military career

 Qazi joined Pakistan Military Academy after graduating from Cadet College Hasan Abdal.
 He was commissioned in the Pakistan Army April 1962 in the 25th PMA Long Course in the Regiment of Artillery.
 He later rose in his career to be the DG Military Intelligence under General Mirza Aslam Beg in 1990.
 Promoted to Lieutenant General in 1992, Qazi served as Master-General of Ordnance (MGO) from 1992 to 1993.
 He was then brought in to head the ISI by General Abdul Waheed Kakar in May 1993.
-Gen Waheed mandated Qazi not only to cleanse the ISI of "Islamists" but to rein in the "Jehadis" in Kashmir.
+General Abdul Waheed Kakar mandated Qazi not only to cleanse the ISI of "Islamists" but to rein in the "Jihadis" in Kashmir.

 Qazi left the post in 1995 to assume the command of XXX Corps at Gujranwala.
-Qazi retired from the army in February 1996 thus relieving the corps.
+Qazi retired from the army in February 1996.

 Political career

 Qazi started his political career after taking over as the Secretary of Science and Technology Division in 1996.
 He continued this post under Prime Minister Nawaz Sharif until 1997.
 He was later inducted as the Secretary of Railways in October 1999 by the new military leader General Pervez Musharraf, which he continued until 2000.

 Then he became the Minister of Communications and Railways in addition to Housing and Works from 2000 to 2002.
 He successfully fought the Senate seat in 2003, and became a senator on Pakistan Muslim League (Q) seat.

 The government later inducted him as Minister of Education in 2004 replacing Zubaida Jalal.
 His three-year stint ended in 2007, when the 5-year mandate for PML-Q government ended.
-He later was senator of PMLQ.
+He later was senator of PMLQ political party.